2021–22 Radford Highlanders men's basketball team

 The 2021–22 Radford Highlanders men's basketball team represented Radford University in the 2021–22 NCAA Division I men's basketball season.
-The Highlanders, led by first-year head coach Darris Nichols, played their home games at the Dedmon Center in Radford, Virginia, as members of the Big South Conference.
+The Highlanders, led by first-year head coach Darris Nichols, played their home games at the Dedmon Center in Radford, Virginia as members of the Big South Conference.

+The Highlanders finished the season 11–18, 7–9 in Big South play, to finish in a tie for third place in the North Division.
+In the Big South tournament, they were defeated by North Carolina A&T in the first round.

 Previous season

-The Highlanders finished the 2020–21 season 15–12, 12–6 in Big South play to finish in second place.
+The Highlanders finished the 2020–21 season 15–12, 12–6 in Big South play, to finish in second place.
 They lost to Campbell in the semifinals of the Big South tournament.